Tips for Successful Virtual Food Drive Fundraising

 - Sports - Participate in a Cycle, Triathlon or 5K, host a tournament or a ___-a-thon (dance, jump rope, hula hoop, walk...)

-- Birthdays - Donate your birthday to the cause and ask for donations in lieu of gifts
+- Birthdays - Commemorate your birthday with a cause and ask for donations in lieu of gifts

 - Holidays - Ask for donations in lieu of gifts